OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/mipi_dsi/README.md

 +-----------------------+              +-------------------+
 ```

-Before testing your LCD, you also need to read your LCD spec carefully, and then adjust the values like "resolution" and "blank time" in the [main](./main/mipi_dsi_lcd_example_main.c) file.

 ### Configure

+Typically you don't need to configure anything.
+We have already enabled the configuration for [MIPI-LCD2.8-640x480](https://www.olimex.com/Products/RaspberryPi/MIPI-LCD2.8-640x480/).

 Run `idf.py menuconfig` and go to `Example Configuration`: